-Blood is represented by 36 known blood group systems.
+36 known blood group systems represent blood.
 The ABO group and Rh group are the most important and familiar blood group systems for blood transfusion.

-The essential difference between positive (+) and negative (-) hinges on the presence or the absence of the RHD gene.
+The essential difference between positive (+) and negative (-) hinges on the RHD gene's presence or absence.
 Commonly known blood groups are created by the ABO group and the Rh group.

 Blood donor at donation.
 Image Credit: May Preechaya / Shutterstock

-When a patient requires a single blood transfusion, they can be given blood only based on the ABO group and the Rh group.
+When a patient requires a single blood transfusion, they can be given blood only based on the ABO and Rh groups.
 In contrast, when a patient requires multiple blood transfusions, they need to be given extensively matched blood.

-When determining the most suitable blood group for the patients, subtypes of all the blood group systems are taken into consideration.
-Only based on the ABO group and the Rh type, a donor can give blood when there is a requirement for blood transfusion.
+When determining the most suitable blood group for the patients, subtypes of all the blood group systems are considered.
+Based on the ABO group and the Rh type, a donor can give blood when there is a requirement for blood transfusion.
 In some cases, some patients may require ongoing multiple blood transfusions for the rest of their lives.

 For instance, if a patient has blood loss due to surgery, he will be transfused with red blood cells.
 The red blood cells are also used in treating anemia.

-The platelets transfusion is carried out to treat cancer patients as they tend to lose healthy cells during the process of radiation or chemotherapy.
+The platelet transfusion is carried out to treat cancer patients as they tend to lose healthy cells during radiation or chemotherapy.
 Also, people who are affected by burns need plasma transfusions.

-‘Dce’ is produced by combining RHCE and RHD genes, which is also called as the Ro subtype.
+‘Dce’ is produced by combining RHCE and RHD genes, also called the Ro subtype.
 It could also be assumed from the 'Dce' that if someone has the Ro subtype, they would have the RHD gene and thereby a positive blood group.
-It signifies that for the people with the Ro subtype, they always have either A+, B+, AB+, or O+ blood type.
+It signifies that they always have either A+, B+, AB+, or O+ blood type for the people with the Ro subtype.

-O Rh negative blood can be given to any patient regardless of the blood type, which made it very essential.
-Commonly, donors with the B Rh positive blood group are found in ethnic communities of Black and south Asian minority.
+O Rh-negative blood can be given to any patient regardless of the blood type, making it very essential.
+Commonly, donors with the B Rh-positive blood group are found in ethnic communities of Black and south Asian minority.